P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_posts/CTF/2025-09-12-lab-config-editor-wirte-up.markdown

 # Conclusion

 With this challenge, we learn how a seemingly benign feature can become a critical vulnerability when unsafe deserialization is involved.
 By leveraging SnakeYAML’s unrestricted type construction and identifying a convenient in-app gadget (`LegacyCommandUtil`), we turned a simple file import into reliable RCE.

+If you find any misunderstanding, feel free to reach out to me :).